Insights

 “We sent out an internal survey, and learned that even when conditions return to normal, two-thirds of our staff said they’d like to continue to work from home one or more days a week.
 We believe we will need more collaborative and communal spaces and fewer individual workstations in our studio to accommodate this evolving work dynamic,” Young said.

-The new studio focuses on providing variety for working styles.
+Perkins Eastman's new Pittsburgh studio focuses on providing variety for working styles.

 The new space, guided by research and findings gathered through client roundtables and staff surveys, reflects the latest in workplace design thinking.
 Because fewer staff will be in the office at any given time, seating will be free-address and all employees will keep belongings in personal lockers.